ebd622/k8s-into/session_3.md

 <img src="images/RC_2.PNG" width="80%">

 As you can see, the replication controller spans across multiple nodes in the cluster.
-It helps us balance the load across multiple pods on different nodes.
+It helps us to balance the load across multiple pods on different nodes.

 ### ReplicaController vs ReplicaSet